aws-samples/lambda-refarch-fileprocessing/PIPELINE-README.md

   GitHubToken: GitHub OAuthToken with access to be able to clone the repository.
 You can find more information in the [GitHub Documentation](https://github.com/settings/tokens)

+  AlarmRecipientEmailAddress: You will need to provide an email address that can be used for configuring notifications

 ### Deploying the template